 The two major restrictions on the domain of trade secrets are the requirements of secrecy and competitive advantage.
 An intellectual work is not a secret if it is generally known within the industry, published in trade journals, reference books, etc., or readily copyable from products on the market.

 Although trade secret rights have no built-in expiration, they are extremely limited in one important respect.
 Owners of trade secrets have exclusive rights to make use of the secret only as long as the secret is maintained.
 If the secret is made public by the owner, then trade secret protection lapses and anyone can make use of it.
-Moreover, owners' rights do not exclude independent invention or discovery.
+Moreover, owners’ rights do not exclude independent invention or discovery.
 Within the secrecy requirement, owners of trade secrets enjoy management rights and are protected from misappropriation.
 This latter protection is probably the most important right granted, given the proliferation of industrial espionage and employee theft of intellectual works.
+If a trade secret is misappropriated and made public, courts may impose injunctive relief and damages.
+For example, if someone misappropriates a trade secret and publishes it on a website, courts may require deletion and payment of fines.

 The domain or subject matter of trademark is, generally speaking, the good will or good name of a company.
 A trademark is any word, name, symbol, or device, or any combination thereof, adopted by a manufacturer or merchant to identify her goods and distinguish them from goods produced by others (15 U.S.C. §1127 (1988)).